tdilauro/Simplified-wiki/Deployment-Instructions.md

 # Deploy

 There are lots of technologies you can use to get your server up and running.
-Before you do any of them, make sure you can run `python app.py` and get the app going locally.
+Before you do any of them, make sure you can run `python app.py` and visit `http://localhost:6500/` to see the application server running.

 Done?
 Great!
 Now you can use whatever tools your dev team likes best to get the app to the people.
 If you don't have a preference, you might like to use our [Deployment Instructions for Nginx & uWSGI](https://github.com/NYPL-Simplified/Simplified/wiki/Deployment:-Nginx-&-uWSGI).
 If you run into any problems, please share them along with your solutions, so we can update the instructions.